Operator SVD with Neural Networks via Nested Low-Rank Approximation: SVD via Nested Low-Rank Approximation

 When combined with NN eigenfunctions, we call the overall approach \emph{\nsvdseq{}} and \emph{\nsvdjnt{}} based on the version of nesting, or \emph{NeuralSVD} for simplicity.
 While the parametric approach can work with any parametric functions, we adopt the term \emph{neural} given that NNs represent a predominant class of powerful parametric functions.

 In practice, we will need to use minibatch samples for optimization.
-We explain how to implement the gradient updates of NestedLoRA based on the expression~\eqref{eq:jnt_nesting_grad} in a greater detail in Sec.~\ref{app:sec:pseudo} with PyTorch code snippets. \ifforreview A PyTorch implementation of our method can be found in Supplementary Material.
-For a fair comparison, we also implement SpIN and NueralEF with a unified I/O interface. \else We have open-sourced a PyTorch implementation of our method, along with SpIN and NeuralEF, providing a unified I/O interface for a fair comparison.\footnote{\url{https://github.com/jongharyu/neural-svd}} \fi
+We explain how to implement the gradient updates of NestedLoRA based on the expression~\eqref{eq:jnt_nesting_grad} in a greater detail in \S\ref{app:sec:pseudo} with PyTorch code snippets. \ifforreview A PyTorch implementation of our method can be found in Supplementary Material.
+For a fair comparison, we also implement SpIN and NeuralEF with a unified I/O interface. \else We have open-sourced a PyTorch implementation of our method, along with our implementations of SpIN and NeuralEF with a unified I/O interface for a fair comparison.\footnote{\url{https://github.com/jongharyu/neural-svd}} \fi

 We emphasize that, to apply NeuralSVD (and other existing methods), we only need to know how to evaluate a quadratic form $\langle f|\Top g\rangle$ and inner products such as $\langle f |f'\rangle$.
-Since we consider $\Lr^2$ spaces for most applications, and the quadratic forms and inner products can be estimated via importance sampling or given data in an unbiased manner; see a detailed discussion on importance sampling to Sec.~\ref{app:sec:importance_sampling}.
+Since we consider $\Lr^2$ spaces for most applications, and the quadratic forms and inner products can be estimated via importance sampling or given data in an unbiased manner; see a detailed discussion on importance sampling to \S\ref{app:sec:importance_sampling}.
 After all, the gradients described above can be estimated without bias, and we can thus use any off-the-shelf stochastic optimization method with minibatch to solve the optimization problem.
-Given a minibatch of size $B$, we can compute the minibatch objective by matrix operations, and the complexity is $O(B^2L + BL^2)$.
+Given a minibatch of size $B$, we can compute the minibatch objective and gradient only with matrix-vector products, and the complexity is $O(B^2L + BL^2)$.